Stable recovery of low-dimensional cones in Hilbert spaces: One RIP to rule them all: Preliminaries and definitions

 \subsubsection{Some well known atomic norms}

-As pointed out in \cite{Chandrasekaran_2012}, many well know norms used for low complexity recovery are atomic norms with atoms of interest : \begin{itemize} \item $\ell^1$ norm : $\sA$ is the set of signed vectors from the canonical orthonormal basis \item Nuclear norm : $\sA$ is the set of rank one matrices (Section~\ref{sec:other_ex}). \item Mixed $\ell^1-\ell^2$ norms (covered extensively in Section~\ref{sec:structured_sparsity}) : $\sA$ is the set of $1$-group-sparse vectors. \item Gauge generated by a finite polytope : $\sA$ is composed of the vertices of a polytope (Section~\ref{sec:sigma_norm}). \item Spectral norm : $\sA$ is the set of orthogonal matrices. \end{itemize}
+As pointed out in \cite{Chandrasekaran_2012}, many well know norms used for low complexity recovery are atomic norms with atoms of interest.
+Atoms are often \emph{normalized}.
+We say that a vector $u$ is \emph{normalized} if $\|u\|_\sH=1$ : \begin{itemize} \item $\ell^1$ norm : $\sA$ is the set of canonical orthonormal basis vectors multiplied by a complex scalar with modulus $1$, i.e. the normalized $1$-sparse vectors. \item Nuclear norm : $\sA$ is the set of normalized rank one matrices (Section~\ref{sec:other_ex}). \item Mixed $\ell^1-\ell^2$ norms (covered extensively in Section~\ref{sec:structured_sparsity}) : $\sA$ is the set of normalized $1$-group-sparse vectors. \item Gauge generated by a finite polytope : $\sA$ is composed of the vertices of a polytope (Section~\ref{sec:sigma_norm}). \item Spectral norm : $\sA$ is the set of normalized orthogonal matrices. \end{itemize}